JoaoCaldas122/Rideshare-System/README.md

 ## Kafka

-This file writes and sends all the Kafka messages of any ride request or notifications, and sends a log to the terminal to check if it happened
+This file writes and sends all the Kafka messages of any ride request or notifications, and sends a log to the terminal to check if it happened.
+The Kafka server is running through a docker image.

 ## Models